Last updated on:

 Plenty adjustable and stable to sit on.
 Overall, it’s a good bike with accurate resistance settings, it just might not be the last exercise bike you eve buy.

-Spin Bike Buying Guide & FAQ
+Spin Bikes Buying Guide in 2020

 What to Look for in a Spin Bike